Kidkie/bx-dynamix/README.md

  * BX Dynamix v1 only works with one slideshow per page/post
  * Multiple slideshows are planned to be included in future versions
  * If you install BXD on your Wordpress site it will replace the gallery function with a slideshow.
 Ie. default gallery functionality will stop working.
  * This version of BXD extracts the image and adds it as a background of every slide item.
 This way of doing it removes the awesome responsive feature of bxSlider.
 I decided to do this as I wanted the pictures to center in the viewport, both vertically and horizontally.
 This can be removed with some skill.
-Might add this as a option in feature in future versions.
+Might add this as a option in future versions.

 ==========